The module system on Leuven clusters#

 A second approach to search for installed software, is to use the

-command.
-In contrast to the module avail
+module spider command.
+In contrast to the module avail command, with

-Lmod will not only search for available modules (meaning
+module spider Lmod will not only search for available modules (meaning

-modules inside directories included in the current value of $MODULEPATH
+modules inside directories included in the current value of $MODULEPATH),

 but additionally will take into account additional entries that would be added

-in case a cluster module would be loaded.
+to $MODULEPATH in case a cluster module would be loaded.
 An example is:

 $ module spider CP2K